• Skip to primary navigation

 • Most of the 1 hour 40 minutes to make this wheat berry stew is hands-off cooking time.
 Once the majority of the ingredients are added to the soup pot, it simmers away for about an hour and a half.

 • To properly prepare dried beans and grains, they need to be soaked overnight.
-This is to improve their digestibility and nutrient absorption.
 However, I’ve prepared this stew with and without soaking, because I forgot or didn’t plan (almost always :/ ) , and achieved similar results.

 • If dried cannellini beans are unavailable, use canned, but add them towards the end of cooking when the kale is added.